Wilooper/Local-chat/README.md

 4 .
 Android(with the help of termux also this is coded in termux)

-and many more you just need a device which is capable of running python
+and on many more devices !!
+you just need a device which is capable of running python
 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.